mosaicml/composer/composer/algorithms/low_precision_layernorm/README.md

  `Natural Language Processing`, `Math Equivalent`

 Low Precision LayerNorm forces `torch.nn.LayerNorm` modules to run in float16 or bfloat16 precision, improving utilization.
-This should not affect final convergence values, but may result in occassional loss spikes.
+This should not affect final convergence values, but in rare cases may cause loss spikes.
+This algorithm is an alternative to Fused LayerNorm, and should give very similar performance.

 ## How to Use